Syria: Iraqi militias provide Assad support – DW – 12/02/2024

 "I clearly announce full-fledged support to President Assad, government, army and people of Syria by the Islamic Republic of Iran," Aragchchi said.

-The Iranian foreign minister later arrived in Turkey, one of the rebels' main backers.
+The Iranian foreign minister later arrived in Turkey, one of the rebels' main backers, where he said that both countries agree that Syria "must not become a center for terrorist groups."

+His Turkish counterpart Hakan Fidan added that it would be a mistake to label the cause for the current escalation in Syria as "foreign interference."

 Syrian Kurds were fleeing the fighting in large numbers after Turkish-backed rebels seized tal Rifaat from US-backed Kurdish authorities.